 Public Act 96-0889, which was signed into law in spring 2010, added a new section to the Pension Code that applied different benefits to anyone who first contributed to TRS on or after Jan.
-1, 2011 and does not have any previous service credit with a pension system that has reciprocal rights with TRS.
+1, 2011 and did not have any previous service credit with a pension system that has reciprocal rights with TRS.
 These members are referred to as "Tier II" members.
+Changes from the "Tier I" pension law include raising the minimum eligibility to draw a retirement benefit to age 67 with 10 years of service, initiating a cap on the salaries used to calculate retirement benefits, and limiting cost-of-living annuity adjustments to the lesser of 3 percent or 1⁄2 of the annual increase in the Consumer Price Index, not compounded.
+The retirement formula is unchanged.